Barski-lab/cwl-airflow/README.md

 ```bash
 airflow scheduler
 ```
-To start Airflow Webserver (by default is accessible from your [localhost:8080](http://127.0.0.1:8080/admin/))
+To start Airflow Webserver (by default it is accessible from your [localhost:8080](http://127.0.0.1:8080/admin/))
 ```bash
 airflow webserver
 ```